Toadstool-Stipe/stipe/mixin_api.md

 #Stipe Mixin API reference list
-In Stipe there are a vast number of pre-defined Mixins that you as a user can take advantage of to write leaner, meaner and quicker CSS.
+In Stipe there are a vast number of pre-defined mixins that you as a user can take advantage of to write leaner, meaner and quicker CSS.

 ##Forms
 [input_fields($height, $padding, $font-size)](http://goo.gl/HTzRH)